AxlEstevez/weather_notifier/README.md

-# A simple desktop weather notifier in python.[EOF]
+# A simple desktop weather notifier in python

 install The modules